On the origin of the bi-drifting subpulse phenomenon in pulsars: The model

-Explaining why local regions with high electric potential, where the sparks form, and regions with low potential, between sparks, continue to exist; that is beyond the scope of this paper \citep[but see e.g.][]{2012_Lyubarsky}.
-What we note here is that the observed stability of sub-pulse structures suggests that the pattern of discharging regions at the polar cap is also stable.
-Thus, to study the drift of this stable pattern we use the global variation of electric potential across the polar cap.
+Explaining why local regions with low electric potential, where the sparks form, and regions with high potential, between sparks, continue to exist is beyond the scope of this paper \citep[but see, e.g.,][]{2012_Lyubarsky}.
+What we note here is that the observed stability of subpulse structures suggests that the pattern of discharging regions at the polar cap is also stable.
+Thus, to study the drift of this stable pattern, we use the global variation of electric potential across the polar cap.